johnnylafer/Coding/Demos/Demo21/readme.md

 ### Functions & Issues

 #### Issues/To-Do
-- Tracking kind of jumpy and inaccurate
+- Tracking kind of jumpy
 - Do something with the score, right now it just gets printed to the console.
+- Implement scaling of the kinect image

 #### Functions
 - Jumpy tracking enables a lot of different points (multiple hands?) to be used at the same time

 ### Credits
+- Daniel Shiffman for his OpenKinect Library and the Example
+- Bleikamp for the Fingertracker Library and example
+- Jeffrey Thompson for the Object Collision example